 During the Civil War, he fought for the Union with the 56th Illinois and 50th Missouri regiments.
 Following the war, he moved to Stoddard County, Missouri, until the early 1880s when he relocated to the Cherokee Nation in Indian Territory.

-On August 28, 1889, Busby took an oath to become a U.S Deputy marshall out of Fort Smith, Arkansas for Judge Isaac Parker.
+On August 28, 1889, Busby took an oath to become a U.S Deputy marshall out of Fort Smith, Arkansas, for Judge Isaac Parker.
 Busby was assigned to the Cherokee Nation of Indian Territory.
-For several years, Busby was known as a good officer and made a number of arrests, including robbers, Gordon Sanford and Lewis Maddox, and murderer, Dick Anderson.
+Busby was known as a good officer for several years and made several arrests, including robbers Gordon Sanford and Lewis Maddox and murderer Dick Anderson.

-At some point, Busby separated from Louiza Bolin, and in March 1891, 15-year-old Florence Jones, who was described as his “fiancé”, came to live with him.
-Also living in the home was his 23-year old son William and Tennessee Burns, whom he and his first wife had taken in years earlier.
+At some point, Busby separated from Louiza Bolin, and in March 1891, 15-year-old Florence Jones described as his “fiancé” came to live with him.
+Also living in the home was his 23-year-old son William and Tennessee Burns, whom he and his first wife had taken in years earlier.
 By this time, Tennessee was 22 years old and a mother to two of Shepphard’s young children.

 On August 19, 1891, U.S. Deputy Marshal Barney Connelly went to Busby’s home on Lee’s Creek near present-day Muldrow, Oklahoma.
 With a warrant of arrest for adultery, Busby, along with his son, resisted and fired on Connelly, killing him.